 OXI ONE features a playable grid-style sequencer, polyphonic and chord modes, intelligent randomization and a host of other possibilities.

 Where has this been hiding?
-OXI Instruments have been posting about the OXI ONE for a month or two and no one seemed to notice and it’s funny how it’s emerged just as everyone is talking about the Korg SQ-64.
+OXI Instruments have been posting about the OXI ONE for a month or two and no one seemed to notice and it’s funny how it’s emerged just as everyone is talking about the Korg SQ-64 (ed: this article was originally posted in November 2020).
 This is both a similar and very different prospect to the Korg sequencer.

 That grid is the first thing you notice and when it’s in operation and everything is lit up and animated it is quite a sight.
 The grid can operate as a grid-style sequencer made popular by the likes of the Yamaha Tenori-On where you can see the grid as a piano-roll and simply add your notes to the timeline.
 It is a brilliant way of creating patterns, especially when combined with a scale function.
 But you can also view it as a traditional step sequencer with 16-steps of 8 tracks flowing across the interface.